 - Toriko is a story literally about food and eating.
-It makes a frequent point that those endowed with Gourmet Cells gain superhhuman powers but pay for this with extreme appetites.
-They need to keep eating vast amounts of food everyday to stay alive.
+It makes a frequent point that those endowed with Gourmet Cells gain superhuman powers but pay for this with extreme appetites.
+They need to keep eating vast amounts of food every day to stay alive.
 One character, Kosairou, weaponizes this with his Calorie Eater, which forces whoever's touched by his talismans to exhaust huge amounts of calories for nothing.

 - Deadpool once explained that he has to eat a lot to allow his Healing Factor to work.